MAS94/ADTRS/README.md

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following paper.
 ```
-Will be updated once the final version is published and a DOI is assigned.
+Will be updated once the final version is published and a DOI is assigned
 ```